Genetic testing and your cancer risk

 Possible Benefits of Testing

 The information you get from a genetic test may help guide your health decisions and lifestyle choices.
-There are certain benefits of knowing if you carry a gene mutation.
+There are certain benefits of knowing if you carry a gene variation.
 You may be able to lower your risk for cancer or prevent it by:

 - Having surgery.